AntonTheDev/FlightAnimator/README.md

 ```
 ##Cache & Reuse Animations

-You can define animation states up fron using keys, and triggers then at any other time in your application flow.
-When the animation is applied, if the view is in mid flight, it will synchronize itself accordingly, and animate to it's final destination.
-To register an animation, you can call a glabally defined method, and just as you did earlier define the property animations within the maker block.
+FlighAnimator allows for defining animations (aka states) up front using keys, and triggers them at any time in the application flow.
+When the animation is applied, if the view is in mid flight, it will synchronize itself accordingly, and animate to its final destination.
+To register an animation, call a globally defined method, and create an animations just as defined earlier examples within the maker block.

 ####Register Animation

-The following example shows how to register, and cache it for a key on a specified view view.
+The following example shows how to register, and cache it for a key on a specified view.
 This animation is only cached, and is not performed until it is manually triggered at a later point.

 ```
 struct AnimationKeys {